 - Where do you want to be in two years?
 A $2,000 site you outgrow in 18 months and need to replace ends up costing more than an $8,000 site that grows with you.

-If you want a second opinion on what the right approach looks like for you, take a look at how we work or reach out for a chat.
+If you want a second opinion on what the right approach looks like for you, take a look at how I work or reach out for a chat.
 No hard sell - just an honest assessment of what makes sense for your business.

 Frequently asked questions

 Budget $5,000-$15,000 for a professionally built site, plus $1,500-$3,000/year for hosting, maintenance, and licences.
-DIY builders can bring the cost down to $200-$600/year if you just need a simple online presence.
+DIY builders can bring the cost down to $300-$600/year if you just need a simple online presence.

 As a basic online presence, it can work.
 As a tool for winning customers, almost certainly not.
 Slow speeds and poor SEO can cost you more in lost business than you saved on the build.